Sanford Program for Undergraduate Research (SPUR)

 • Two letters of recommendation, at least one of which must be from a college professor

 The application deadline is Friday, January 31st, 2025.
 All materials must be received by the deadline.
 Late applications will not be considered.
+Please note we are aware of the issues with the NSF ETAP system and the deadline has been extended to Wednesday, February 5th.
+Thank you for your patience.

 Please click on the following link to access the application and apply to the SPUR program: